Capabilities in Technical Preview 1606 for Configuration Manager

-Applies to: System Center Configuration Manager (Technical Preview)
+Applies to: Configuration Manager (technical preview branch)

-This article introduces the features that are available in the Technical Preview for System Center Configuration Manager, version 1606.
+This article introduces the features that are available in the Technical Preview for Configuration Manager, version 1606.
 You can install this version to update and add new capabilities to your Configuration Manager technical preview site.
-Before installing this version of the technical preview, review the introductory topic, Technical Preview for System Center Configuration Manager, to become familiar with general requirements and limitations for using a technical preview, how to update between versions, and how to provide feedback about the features in a technical preview.
+Before installing this version of the technical preview, review the introductory topic, Technical Preview for Configuration Manager, to become familiar with general requirements and limitations for using a technical preview, how to update between versions, and how to provide feedback about the features in a technical preview.

 Known Issues in this Technical Preview: